enigma1/boilerplate-react-mui/README.md

 #### Core

 - folder to use for custom Reactjs hooks
+- useServices.js state and services support code.
+Provides the means to separate logic from layout in components
+- useHandlers.js state and service handling for comonents.
+Keeps track of active services, provide handlers and a default state reducer.
+This is the main part of state management.

 #### Modules

 - Common Folder - All common modules used by components and modules like header and footer
 - Other Folders - Page-based naming component associated folders.
 Components of each page appear in a folder here.
+- Counter - Sample Counter Module with controls
+- Timer - Multi Timer component demonstrating separation of control logic from the visual aspects of the module

 #### Pages